rollerworks-graveyard/RollerworksMailBundle/README.md

 ### AttachmentDecorator

-The SwiftMailer attachment decorator is similar to Template decorator, but instead it handles attachments.
+The SwiftMailer attachment decorator is similar to the Template decorator, but instead it handles mail attachments.

 ## Installation